the show.

 HISTORICAL CONTEXT: The murder of Capt.
 J. Cook (British, 1779) set the trajectory for a complex, violent cultural history* from British influence (1794―1898) to the tumultuous 1920’s when Hawaii was dominated financially by 12 men and less than 80 people who owned all the private land.

-We all embody the Paradox of Bamboo―hollow yet solid―formed by inner or outer forces seeking equilibrium yet never knowing to what degree...
+formed by inner and outer forces never knowing to what degree...